安裝中文字典英文字典辭典工具!

 - Isotope | Examples Definition | Britannica

-What is an isotope?
-An isotope is one of two or more species of atoms of a chemical element with the same atomic number and position in the periodic table and nearly identical chemical behavior but with different atomic masses and physical properties Every chemical element has one or more isotopes Why do isotopes have different properties?
+isotope, one of two or more species of atoms of a chemical element with the same atomic number and position in the periodic table and nearly identical chemical behaviour but with different atomic masses and physical properties Every chemical element has one or more isotopes

 - What Is an Isotope?
 Definition and Examples